microsoft/code-with-engineering-playbook/docs/automated-testing/e2e-testing/recipes/gauge-framework.md

-# Introduction
+# Gauge Framework

 Gauge is a free and open source framework for writing and running E2E tests.
-Some of the key features of Gauge that makes it unique include:
+Some key features of Gauge that makes it unique include:

 - Simple, flexible and rich syntax based on Markdown.
-- Consistent cross platform/language support for writing test code.
+- Consistent cross-platform/language support for writing test code.
 - A modular architecture with plugins support
 - Extensible through plugins and hackable.
 - Supports data driven execution and external data sources